scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Poison Claws.*** *Melee Attack:* 5 AP, 4/1/0/0/0</br>Deals 1/2 in slashing damage.
+***Poison Claws.*** *Melee Attack:* 5 AP, 4/1/0/0/0 - Deals 1/2 in slashing damage.
 The creature gains Poison 1 for 1 hour, or Poison 2 on a critical.

-***Paralysis Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0</br>Grapples and bites a creature.
+***Paralysis Bite.*** *Melee Attack:* 7 AP, 2/3/1/0/0 - Grapples and bites a creature.
 The creature makes a Strength or Dexterity save against this roll.
 On fail they take 0/3 in poison damage and gain Poison 1 for 10 minutes.
 They are Paralysed for the duration of the poison.

-***Hypnotic Gaze.*** *Special, Maneuver:* 8 AP, Range 10, 3/1/1/0/0</br>Puts a creature under a hypnotic trance.
+***Hypnotic Gaze.*** *Special, Maneuver:* 8 AP, Range 10, 3/1/1/0/0 - Puts a creature under a hypnotic trance.
 The creature makes a Willpower save against this attack.
 On fail they are put in a trance for 10 minutes.
 While in a trance they take no action during their turn and automatically fail Strength, Dexterity, and Defense rolls.
 The effect ends after they are attacked or take damage.
 A creature that succeeds their save is immune to this attack for 24 hours.

 ___